Adithya-xxx/Predictive-ML-models-to-capture-vibrational-data-trend/README.md

 <h3>Test code reverse_prediction.py</h3>
 Upon running the code, we can see a picture of a predicted molecule and print its coordinates for a given test case(which takes an input of vibrational_data + other features).

+<h1>Publication</h3>
+Our project has been published in ACS Omega (https://pubs.acs.org/doi/10.1021/acsomega.5c02405)